srobinson0586/ttg-basic/1-python-programming/1.11_typecasting/typecasting.md

 print(num_str)  # Output: "42"
 ```

 4. `list()`, `tuple()`, and `set()`: These functions are used to convert values to list, tuple, and set types, respectively.
+They are covered more in depth in [1.12_lists_tuples_and_sets](../1.12_lists_tuples_and_sets/lists_tuples_and_sets.md).
 Here's an example of converting a string to a list:
 ```python
 fruits_str = "apple,banana,orange"
 fruits_list = fruits_str.split(",")
 print(fruits_list)  # Output: ['apple', 'banana', 'orange']
 ```

-5. `bytes()`: Constructs an immutable array of bytes from: an iterable yielding integers in range(256), a text string encoded using the specified encoding, any object implementing the buffer API, an integer.
+5. `bytes()`: Constructs an immutable array of bytes from: an iterable yielding integers in range(256), a text string encoded using the specified encoding, any object implementing the buffer API, or an integer.
 You only really need to worry about the encoded text string conversion (for now), an example is shown below:
 ```python
 >>> my_bytes = 'This will be byte stuff'
 >>> print(my_bytes)